 Raw Beet Salad with Walnuts and Goat Cheese

-Cut the beets and onion on the julienne blade of a mandoline, or grate them on a box grater if you don’t have a mandoline.
-(If you don’t have one, though, you’re really missing out!
-Perfectly decent ones come fairly cheap at Pearl River Mart.)
+Trim and peel the beets.
+Cut beets and onion on the julienne blade of a mandoline slicer, or grate them on a box grater if you don't have a mandoline.